 Scitech is an interactive science museum that will have the kids learning as well as playing.
 They also host a Toddlerfest once a year, which is great hands-on entertainment.
 Next door you can also visit the Planetarium.

 Perth has a plethora of cinemas.
 Outdoor cinemas during the summer, a drive-in cinema and, of course, your regular indoor cinemas.
 Tickets can be pricey, but cheap Tuesdays are always a great time to go.
 Most cinemas hold “Mums n Bubs” cinema sessions as well where you can let the baby cry and not get on too many people’s nerves.
+Always a favourite things to do in Perth with kids during the hot summer school holidays.

 7. Indoor playgrounds